-The financial performance and results of operations contained in this MD&A cover the year ended December 31, 2020.
+The financial performance and results of operations contained in this MD&A cover the three months ended March 31, 2021.

 Non-IFRS Performance Measures

 All financial information has been prepared in accordance with IFRS.
 However, Skyline uses certain non-IFRS measures as key performance indicators including net operating income ("NOI"), funds from operations ("FFO"), and adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA").
 Skyline believes these non-IFRS measures provide useful supplemental information to both Management and investors in measuring the financial performance of the Company.